AdobeDocs/analytics.en/help/analyze/analysis-workspace/curate-share/share-projects.md

 * Users and groups in your organization who don't have access to Adobe Analytics

-  Recipients have View-only access
+  Recipients have read-only access

 * People outside your organization

-  Recipients have View-only access
+  Recipients have read-only access

 Any [curation](curate.md) you apply prior to sharing is reflected when recipients open the project.